-This material´s advantage is quite high tensile resistance at normal temperatures and relatively low price.
-It can be used for belts that are not exposed to humidity at operating temperatures not exceeding approximately 350°C.
+The advantage of common black steel is a quite high tensile strength at normal temperatures together with a relatively low price.
+This material can be successfully used for belts that are not exposed to any humidity at operating temperatures up to approximately 350°C.

 Its properties are the same as those of common black steel and, on top of that, the galvanized wires can be exposed to certain amount of humidity.